jtkovacs/jtkovacs.github.io/refs/notes/text-analytics.md

 - **Clustering.** Grouping similar documents without having a predefined set of categories.
 - **Concept-linking.** Connects related documents by identifying their shared concepts and, by doing so, helps users find information that they perhaps would not have found using traditional search methods."

-... and some applications specifically enabled by NLP (p.
-213; for a great example, see [Textio, The Augmented Writing Platform\):](https://textio.com/)
+... and some applications specifically enabled by NLP (pp. 213, 225; for a great example, see [Textio, The Augmented Writing Platform\):](https://textio.com/)

 - **"Question-answering.** ... producing a human language answer when given a human language question. ...
 - **Automatic summarization.** The creation of a shortened version of a textual document by a computer program that contains the most important parts of the original document.